arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

   rawADC = analogRead(ADC_BATTERY);
 ```

-**6.** The valure represented by `rawADC` is a number between 0 to 4095, given that it has 12 bit resolution.
-In order to conver that into a voltage reading (`voltADC`) we will divide `rawADC` by 4095 and then multiply by the analog reference voltage (3.3V).
+**13.** In order to convert `rawADC` into a voltage reading (`voltADC`) we will divide `rawADC` by 4095 and then multiply by the analog reference voltage (3.3V).

 ```arduino
 voltADC = rawADC * (3.3/4095.0);
 ```

-**7.** The `voltADC` variable gives us the voltage sensed directly on the PB09 pin.
+**14.** The `voltADC` variable gives us the voltage sensed directly on the PB09 pin.
 This voltage is passed through the voltage divider, so it is a fraction of the actually battery voltage.
 We can then calculate the equivilanet battery voltage as follows.
 ```arduino
 voltBat = voltADC * (max_Source_voltage/3.3);
 ```

-**8.** We can approximate the battery voltage to be propotional to the capacity level.
+**15.** We can approximate the battery voltage to be propotional to the capacity level.
 Since the `map()` function does not work with float variables, we manually map the values.
 ```arduino
 int new_batt = (voltBat - batteryEmptyVoltage) * (100) / (batteryFullVoltage - batteryEmptyVoltage);
 ```

-**9.** We can now send the obtained values over Serial.
+**16.** We can now send the obtained values over Serial.
 ```arduino
   Serial.print("The ADC on PB09 reads a value of ");
   Serial.print(rawADC);